The West Mesa Murders burial site

 All of the victims disappeared between 2003 and 2005.

 Although most of them had histories of sex work and drug abuse, this was not the case with Jamie Barela.
 Barela was a 15-year-old with no prior arrests.
-Judging by the details of her disappearance, it seems as though she was abducted alongside her older cousin, Evelyn Salazar, who did have a history of prostitution.
+Judging by the details of her disappearance, it seems as though she was abducted alongside her older cousin, Evelyn Salazar, who did have a history in the sex trade.

 The two cousins went missing in April 2004 after they left a family gathering together and walked to a nearby park.
 Almost five years later, their skeletal remains were found buried at this site on the West Mesa of Albuquerque.